Praise and fanmail

 Bernie DeKoven's weblog entry for April 12, 2004, at DeepFun.com gave a glowing report about the latest issue of our occasionally published e-journal, The Life of Games.
 He called it well-informed, clearly written and entertaining.

 Patrick Matthews of Live Oak Games, LLC, ran an excellent interview feature on the now extinct Orlando Gaming website.
 In January 2005 he interviewed Kate Jones and got an earful.
 In 2019, Patrick expanded the interview for his new homepage, with a feature called "6 Questions" and added this write-up of questions and answers with Kate.

 Bernie DeKoven's blog entry at DeepFun.com for January 28, 2005, saluted Kadon's 25th anniversary with a great little write-up, "25 Puzzling Years" and praised especially our Coloring Book, the Puzzle Parlor, and our treasure chest of over 150 original products.
 We appreciate this recognition from the world guru of fun.

 The British gaming publication, Counter, in their March 2005 issue published an article by Ben Baldanza, 25 Years of Kadon Games, based on an interview with Kate Jones.
 Ben gave good exposure to Kate's ideas about non-predatory games and game design in general as an art form.
-Baldanza is not only a game hobbyist; he's also the President and CEO of Spirit Airlines.
-Here's his awesomely clever message about their luggage fees.
+Baldanza is not only a game hobbyist; for many years he was also the President and CEO of Spirit Airlines.

 Max's Project Management Wisdom is the superlative website of Max Wideman, one of the great gurus and authors in the field of software development.
 Kate is honored that he chose one of her pieces to include among his guest articles, on The Cult of Design.
 It was released May 1, 2005.